 - 1/4 cup sweetener of choice I used a sugar/stevia blend but sugar or honey will work as well

 FOR THE COCONUT LIME ICE CREAM FLOATS:

-Place 1/2 cup coconut Swell Ice Cream in each glass, top with the lime seltzer.
+- Place 1/2 cup coconut ice cream in each glass, top with the lime seltzer.

 FOR THE TOASTED COCONUT CASHEW CRISPS:

 - Preheat oven to 350F degrees.
 Line two baking sheets with parchment paper or silicone baking mat.

 - Place the butter, coconut sugar and molasses in a small sauce pot over medium heat.
 Stir frequently until butter melts, mixture is well combined and starts to bubble.